mjpernot/mongo-db-admin/README.md

 # Features
-  * Repair a Mongo database.
+  * Repair Mongo databases.
-  * Validate one or more tables/collections in a Mongo database.
+  * Validate tables in a Mongo database.
-  * Defragmentation of a database or table in a Mongo database server.
+  * Defragment a Mongo database or table.
-  * Display current status of a Mongo database.
+  * Display current status of a Mongo database server.
-  * Check for errors in the Mongo log that is stored in Mongo memory cache.
+  * Check for errors in the Mongo log that is stored in memory cache.

 # Prerequisites: